-Alternatively, you could just walk over to the NY-NY side and walk a little north (about five more minutes) to the Monte Carlo.
-From inside the Monte Carlo, you can hop on another free monorail that goes to both the Aria and the Bellagio.
+Alternatively, you could just walk over to the NY-NY side and walk a little north (about five more minutes) to the Park MGM.
+From inside the Park MGM, you can hop on another free monorail that goes to both the Aria and the Bellagio.

 Please also keep in mind that Mandalay Bay is not in the hinterlands for those of you who don’t want to walk, as Las Vegas has an excellent Strip bus system called the Deuce, that can whisk you to the middle of the Strip fairly quickly and inexpensively.
 There is a bus stop for the Deuce right across the street from Mandalay Bay.

 All that being said, Mandalay Bay is quite a haul to north Strip casinos.
 It is, for example, over 2 and 1/2 miles to the Wynn – not a pleasant walk in Las Vegas heat.
-The Las Vegas Monorail at MGM Grand however, makes this a doable trip, as the monorail traverses all the way north to the new SLS Hotel Las Vegas, stopping along the way at Paris, and at Harrahs, among others stops.
+The Las Vegas Monorail at MGM Grand however, makes this a doable trip, as the monorail traverses all the way north to the Sahara Las Vegas Hotel & Casino, stopping along the way at Paris, and at Harrahs, among others stops.

 So with convenient bus transportation, and two free trams, a stay at Mandalay Bay, even being on the south end of the Strip, means you’re never too far away from the action and excitement of Las Vegas Boulevard.